Sabrang Digest: History and profile

 Sabrang Digest was founded on January 1, 1970 by Shakeel Adilzada.
 The earliest editorial team included Shafique Hassan (editor-in-chief), Shakeel Adilzada (editor), and Hassan Hashmi (associate editor).
-After its first issue, Sabrang Digest made an immediate impact and its circulation reached up to 0.15 million.
-The digest has published stories from notable Urdu writers like, Ahmed Nadeem Qasmi, Rajinder Singh Bedi, Ilyas Sitapuri, and many others.
+After its first issue, Sabrang Digest made an immediate impact and its circulation reached 0.15 million.
+The digest published stories from notable Urdu writers like, Ahmed Nadeem Qasmi, Rajinder Singh Bedi, Ilyas Sitapuri, and many others.

 After being irregular in publication for some years, Sabrang eventually discontinued in 2007.

 Popular story books

 Sabrang published a number of popular episodic stories that have been later compiled in book form: